jacobobryant/biff/slate/source/index.html.md

 ## Sign up

 Sends the user an email with a sign-in link.
 Redirects to the value of `:biff.auth/on-signup`.
-If the email is sent successfully and the user hasn't already signed up, creates a user document in Crux with the email and a random UUID.

 The token included in the link will expire after 30 minutes.

 ### HTTP Request